 "This workshop has changed my life.
 I knew I liked telling my story in meetings, but had no idea how to take recovery messaging out of the rooms.
 Andrea Lovett and Meghann Perry’s workshop taught me how to do it-and be ENTERTAINING at the same time.
 I recommend this cool art form to anyone!"

-Check out one of our Phoenix Tellers, Joe Neikirk, performing a story he worked on in his first Recovery Storytelling workshop series:
+Check out Joe Neikirk, performing a story he created in his first Recovery Storytelling workshop in 2017:

 --Storytelling skills that can be applied in many ways in the future

 --Information about the recovery movement, recovery advocacy, and how to incorporate positive recovery messaging into their stories

 --An understanding of how stories can have a great impact on a wide range of listeners